Pressure

 cups water in the pressure cooker.
 If

-you’ve soaked the dal for some time, then you can add just about 2 cup water, since
+you’ve soaked the dal for some time, then you can add just about 2 cups water, since

 it has increased in size already and will not need that extra power (water)